 If the UE is configured by higher layers to decode a PDCCH with its CRC scrambled by a CS-RNTI, the UE shall receive PDSCH transmissions without corresponding PDCCH transmissions using the higher-layer-provided PDSCH configuration for those PDSCHs.
+The frequency resource allocation is determined from the activation DCI, as defined in subclause 10.2 of [6, TS 38.213] following 5.1.2.2; and the time resource allocation follows the higher layer configuration according to subclause 5.8.1 of [10, TS 38.321], where the time resource allocation of the first transmission of PDSCH is determined from the activation DCI following 5.1.2.1.

 5.1.1 Transmission schemes